-Prerequisite(s): CPE 0200 or ENG 0800 with a grade of A or ENG 0850 with a grade of C or higher and NextGen Accuplacer math score of 220 or greater An appropriate college placement test, ACT, or SAT score will satisfy the respective CPE requirement.
+Prerequisite(s): ENG 0800 with a grade of A or ENG 0850 with a grade of C or higher, and NextGen

+Accuplacer math score of 220 or greater

 ACC 1100 Introduction to Financial Accounting (4)

 Contact hours (5 total): 3 lecture, 2 lab Fundamental accounting concepts, terms, and procedures.
 Emphasis on analyzing, classifying, and recording accounting data.